dorjeduck/mopro/README.md

 # mopro 🔥

-`Mopro` is a lightweight and customizable progress bar for Mojo, meant for tracking the progress of long-running operations in loops.
+A lightweight and customizable progress bar for Mojo, meant for tracking the progress of long-running operations in loops.

 ## Usage